 Be prepared to tell them the techniques in which you will need to be trained.
 Bring your completed and signed RO-4 form with you.

 Once completed, you normally will not be required to repeat this training.
-The exceptions are if you change animal facilites, in which case you may be asked to undergo an orientation for the new facility, or if the IACUC requires that you repeat the training for reasons of non-compliance with policies and procedures.
+The exceptions are if you change the species you are working with or the animal facility, in which case you will be required to undergo hands on biotechnque training for the new species or an orientation for the new facility.
+Repeat or further training may also be required if the IACUC has determined that you repeat the training for reasons of non-compliance with policies and procedures.